Principles and Nestbox Monitoring Protocol

-All individuals, and particularly member of the Florida Bluebird Society, should exercise a sense of responsibility in all interactions with birds.
-Realizing others learn from example, members of the Florida Bluebird Society should adhere to the following principles:
+Florida Bluebird Society members should exercise a sense of responsibility in all interactions with birds.
+Realizing others learn from example, we adhere to the following Principles:

 - Always put the interest of the birds first.
-Be conscious of their welfare at all times as they are the highest priority.
+Be conscious of their welfare at all times as they are our highest priority.

-- Consider the impact of all activities on the birds before taking action.
+- Consider the impact of your activities on the birds before you take action.

-- Do all possible to ensure that nest boxes and other structures provided for birds are safe.
+- Ensure that nestboxes and any other structures you provide for birds are safe.

 - Obey bird protection laws.
 Do not touch nests, eggs, or birds.

-- The Florida Bluebird Society’s Nest Box Monitoring Protocol has been distilled from a number of sources, including the North American Bluebird Society, Cornell Lab of Ornithology NestWatch Nest Monitor’s Code of Conduct, the American Birding Association Principles of Birding Ethics, state bluebird organizations, and web sites such as Sialis.org.
+The Florida Bluebird Society’s Nestbox Monitoring Protocol has been distilled from several sources, including the North American Bluebird Society, Cornell Lab of Ornithology NestWatch Nest Monitor’s Code of Conduct, the American Birding Association Principles of Birding Ethics, state bluebird organizations, and web sites such as Sialis.org.

-- The Florida Bluebird Society promotes the monitoring of nest boxes with minimal disturbance to help insure bluebird nesting activities remain as “natural” as possible, and that the bluebirds retain their “wild” status.
+B. The Florida Bluebird Society promotes the monitoring of nestboxes with minimal disturbance to help ensure bluebird nesting activities remain as “natural” as possible, and that the bluebirds retain their “wild” status.

-- Do All Possible To Ensure the Safety and Well-being of the Birds:
+1. Ensure the Safety and Well-being of the Birds

-- When monitoring nest boxes strive to avoid stressing the birds, and do everything possible to ensure the least amount of impact upon the birds.
-Monitoring activities must not jeopardize the nesting success of the birds.
-Everything the monitor needs to know can be obtained in a few minutes or less.
-When taking photographs, there is no reason to keep the nest box open for a prolonged period of time.
+Everything the monitor needs to know can be obtained very quickly, preferably in one minute or less.
+When taking photographs, there is no reason to keep the nestbox open for a prolonged period of time.

-- Nest boxes are monitored only for data collection.
-Planning is important to maximize monitoring efforts and to minimize time at the nest box.
+Nestboxes are monitored only for data collection.
+Planning is important to maximize monitoring efforts and minimize time at the nestbox.

 - Learn to identify the nests of different species.
-This will enable the monitor to know what to look for when opening the box.
+This will enable you to know what you’re looking at when you open the box.

 - Learn the normal time frame for the nesting events.

-- When monitoring the nest box do not handle the bluebird nest, eggs, nestlings or parents during the breeding season.
-In Florida, individuals who want to handle the bluebird nest or its contents during the breeding season need to posses the proper federal and/or state permits.
+When monitoring the nestbox, do not handle the bluebird nest, eggs, nestlings or parents during an active nesting period.
+In Florida, individuals wanting to handle the bluebird nest or its contents during the active nesting period need to possess the proper federal and/or state permits.
 An active nesting period is defined as follows: Nest building, egg laying, egg incubation or nestlings present.
 Please note, if a nest was built but no breeding activity was observed, it is still considered active until the end of the full breeding season.

 It is recommended that a camera phone (with no flash), mechanic’s mirror or dental mirror be used to view the inside of the nest to count the eggs or nestlings.
 If unable to make an accurate count of the eggs or nestlings, indicate it is a minimum number rather than handle the nest contents.

-- English sparrows and starlings are not protected by the Federal Migratory Bird Act.
-The nests, eggs, nestlings and any adults should be removed if found in a nest box.
-House sparrows are small enough to enter a nest box through a 1½” entry hole and will destroy bluebird eggs.
-They will attack and kill both nestlings and adult birds trapped inside a nest box.
+English sparrows and starlings are not protected by the Federal Migratory Bird Act.
+The nests, eggs, nestlings and any adults should be removed if found in a nestbox.
+House sparrows are small enough to enter a nestbox through a 1½” entry hole and will destroy bluebird eggs.
+They will attack and kill both nestlings and adult birds trapped inside a nestbox.
 It is important to recognize the birds and nests protected by the Federal Migratory Bird Act and those non-native species which are not protected.

-- Nest boxes should be monitored at least once a week in order to obtain accurate data, to inspect and make any necessary repairs to the nest boxes, to determine the status of the nestlings, and to avoid interfering with the natural nesting schedule of the chicks.
-Monitoring weekly is sufficient to gather all the necessary information and to determine the status of the nest box and the chicks.
+Nestboxes should be monitored once a week in order to obtain accurate data, to inspect and make any necessary repairs to the nestboxes, to determine the status of the nestlings, and to avoid interfering with the natural nesting schedule of the chicks.
+Monitoring weekly is sufficient to gather all the necessary information and to determine the status of the nestbox and the chicks.

-- Regular monitoring also helps identify and address potential problems, such as the invasive species of house sparrows or Cuban tree frogs present in the nestbox or fire ants nearby.
+Regular monitoring also helps identify and address potential problems, such as the invasive species of house sparrows or Cuban tree frogs present in the nestbox or fire ants nearby.